 What should you do if an older person complains of not sleeping well at night?

 Experts do believe that “normal aging” brings on some changes to sleep.
-(See my previous post for more on this.)
+(See this post for more on how sleep changes with aging.)
 Basically, older adults tend to get sleepy earlier in the evening, and tend to sleep less deeply than when they were younger.

 So it’s probably not realistic to expect that as you get older, you’ll sleep as long or as soundly as when you were younger.